Research Integrity and Compliance

-No further action required, however the researcher(s) should note the comments made by the Committee.
+The applicants should note the comments made by the Committee.

-The researcher/s must address the provisions outlined in the notification, using a copy of the notification as a cover sheet, as it lists the project title and reference number.
-The response to each of the issues raised should be addressed point by point, clearly explaining how each of the matters has been addressed.
-The researcher(s) should also supply a copy of any supporting documentation requested by the Committee, or that has been amended.
+The applicants must address the provisions outlined in the notification, using a copy of the notification as a cover sheet, as it lists the project title and reference number.
+The response to each of the issues raised should be addressed point by point, clearly explaining how each of the matters have been addressed.
+The applicants should also supply a copy of any supporting documentation requested by the Committee, or that has been amended.

-The Researcher(s) must address the issues outlined in the notification and submit this information to another AEC meeting.
+The applicants must address the issues outlined in the notification and submit this information to another AEC meeting.
 The issues will need to be addressed in the form of an email, letter or memo listing the project reference number, a response to each of the issues raised and clearly explaining how each of the matters has been addressed.